conroywhitney/writingz/_posts/2013-05-28-postmortem-penroses.md

 ---
 layout: post
+tags:
+ - blawg
 title: Postmortem Penroses
 ---

 Now I remember, doing this before.
 How much time I invested in it.
 The